College of Arts and Communication

 Upcoming Exhibitions

-The Fall 2025 BA & BSE Senior Show features the work of senior art students who are completing their Bachelor of Arts or Bachelor of Science in Education degrees in the Department of Art and Design at UW-Whitewater.
+The Spring 2026 BA & BSE Senior Show features the work of senior art students who are completing their Bachelor of Arts or Bachelor of Science in Education degrees in the Department of Art and Design at UW-Whitewater.
 The exhibition is a capstone event and an opportunity for them to display their art for the public.

-The Fall 2025 BFA Senior Exhibition features the work of senior art students who are graduating with a degree in fine arts from the Department of Art and Design at UW-Whitewater.
+The Spring 2026 BFA Senior Exhibition features the work of senior art students who are graduating with a degree in fine arts from the Department of Art and Design at UW-Whitewater.
 The exhibition is a capstone event and an opportunity for them to display their art for the public.

 Hours*